FastNetMon sFlow v5 export from Linux

 sudo vim /etc/hsflowd.conf

-Configuration example (please replace ens3 by your interface name, replace collector IP by address of FastNetMon and replace agentIP by address of router itself):
+Configuration example.
+Replace ens3 by your interface name, replace collector IP by the address of FastNetMon and replace agentIP by the address of the router itself.):

 sflow {